Ken Smith (chess player)

 Kenneth Ray Smith (September 13, 1930 – February 4, 1999) was a chess player and author.
-He was a member of the Dallas Chess Club, and reached the rank of FIDE Master.
+He was a member of the Dallas Chess Club and reached the rank of FIDE Master.

 Smith founded Chess Digest in 1962.
 The Smith–Morra Gambit is named after him.

-Smith was also a notable poker player, and came fourth in the 1981 World Series of Poker.
+Smith was also a notable poker player, and finished in fourth place out of 75 entries in the 1981 World Series of Poker Main Event.